snave333/gyokuro-engine/README.md

 A C++ OpenGL rendering library – pronounced "gee-o-kuh-ro".
 Uses the forward shading technique and targets the OpenGL 3.3 Core profile.

-This project is my journey following the tutorials and guides from [Learn OpenGL](https://learnopengl.com/), and creating a high-level wrapper around the rendering software.
+This project is my journey following the tutorials and guides from [Learn OpenGL](https://learnopengl.com/), along with a slew of [other online and print guides](#acknowledgments), and creating a high-level wrapper around the rendering software.

 ## Key Features